isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 <p></p>
 <h4><strong>Will</strong></h4>
 <p><strong>Purpose:</strong> Specify how your money, property and possessions
-are to be distributed, and who to take care of your dependents after your death.</p>
+are to be distributed, and who to take care of your dependants after your death.</p>
 <p><strong>How It Protects Loved Ones:</strong> Ensures your loved ones receive
 the inheritance and support you wish to provide.